Desktop app - auto-type (Windows, MacOS, Linux)

 I feel that these feature requests are not the same.
 There is a small distinction.
 A generic auto fill will be called from the password application itself.
 While the MacOS autofill extension is called from the application that is requesting the secrets.
 Natively this will be apple’s own password manager.
 But this can be changed to whatever application that integrates with MacOS.
 And this is not just for passwords, but also passkeys and codes as can be seen in this screenshot from MacOS Sequoia 15.5.

 @SwerveShot Thanks for your explanation!
-But to be honest: my impression was - and still is - , that 🔜 Auto-type/Autofill for logging into other desktop apps (Windows, MacOS, Linux) and this request here both
+But to be honest: my impression was - and still is - , that Desktop app - auto-type (Windows, MacOS, Linux) and this request here both

 1. either ask for that (or a similiar) mechanism / solution